Since 2009, the Goverment has introduced a

 a) Loan Tenure or Repayment Period

-From 28 August 2013, the maximum repayment period has been
+From 28 August 2013, the loan tenure for HDB unit has been

 - From 30 years to 25 years for new housing loan from HDB.